 1. Choose an Accredited Training Provider

-To acquire ICF credentials, first, you need to get trained.
+To acquire ICF credentials, you need to get trained first.
 Choose a certification provider based on your coaching specialization and the curriculum that fits your priorities.

-Some curriculums may also revolve around a particular coaching specialty (like somatic coaching or executive coaching), while others focus on competencies required for life coaching in general.
+Some curriculums revolve around a particular coaching specialty (like somatic coaching or executive coaching), while others focus on competencies required for life coaching in general.

 2. Complete Your Training

-Depending on the level of certification you choose, your training may take anywhere from a few months to 18 months.
-Some programs are held on weekends and can be organized around a full-time work schedule, while others have a more intensive schedule that can be completed sooner.
+Depending on the level of certification and schedule you choose, your training may take anywhere from a few days to 18 months.
+Some programs are held on weekends and can be organized around a full-time work schedule, while others have a more intensive structure and require you to take time off.

 3. Apply for Your Credentials

-Once your training is complete, you need to apply for your credentials issued by the ICF.
-This may involve:
+Once your training is complete, you need to apply for ICF credentials.
+For this, you need to submit:

-- Recording 1-2 coaching sessions (if ICF-accredited evaluation isn’t a part of your program)
+- Session recordings (if ICF-accredited evaluation isn’t a part of your program)

-Note that in order to keep your ICF credentials, you need to pay renewal fees and submit certain documentation every few years to the organization.
+Please note that you must pay renewal fees and submit further documentation to the organization every few years to keep your ICF credentials.

 To join ICF as a member, you need to fulfill one of the following requirements:

-- Completing at least 60 hours of coach-specific training that meets ICF standards
+- Completing at least 60 hours of coach-specific training that meets ICF standards; or

 - Being enrolled in such a program

-If you meet this criteria, you can submit your member application online for either the global membership or a local chapter on the ICF website.
+If you meet this criteria, you can submit your global or local membership application online on the ICF website.

 Note: We’ve not taken any of the ICF-accredited programs ourselves.
 If you’re looking for more detailed information about the individual certification programs, we encourage you to reach out to past trainees to inquire about their experience.